Introduction to Java Commands

-- Echo: This echo command is not only used in Java but is a must know command as it helps in displaying the data of a particular file.
+- Echo: This echo command is used in Java and is a must-know command as it helps display the data of a particular file.
 Generally, this is used to check the PATH variables.

-- Main: As the name suggests, this is the main function of the program where the compiler first reaches and executes the portion of it.
+- Main: As the name suggests, this is the program’s main function where the compiler first reaches and executes the portion of it.

-- Public: This is an access modifier in java which is used to define what level of access will the program controls would have.
+- Public: This is an access modifier in java that is used to define what level of access will the program controls would have.
 Public means that the class is publically available.

 - Class: It is a logical entity and often said to be the blueprint of the object.
 This contains functions and other data members in a single entity called class.

-- Static: This is a java keyword which ensures that the method or the function block can be called without making use of an object.
+- Static: This is a java keyword that ensures that the method of the function block can be called without making use of an object.

 Intermediate Java Commands

-- void: This is the java keyword which is used to specify that there will be no return type possible for the intended function.
+- This is the java keyword used to specify that there will be no return type possible for the intended function.

-- String: This is a pre-built Java class which is used to handle all the string related and alphabets related keywords of Java.
+- String: This is a pre-built Java class that is used to handle all the string related and alphabets related keywords of Java.

 - Println: This function is used to print the contents in a new line.

-- Private: This is the access modifier in java which is used to define the scope of the method or function within the class only.
+- Private: This is the access modifier in java used to define the method’s scope or function within the class only.

-- Int: This is the integer datatype which is used to handle all the integer type values and therefore a variable needs to be initialized with the int datatype.
+- Int: This is the integer datatype that is used to handle all the integer type values, and therefore a variable needs to be initialized with the int datatype.

-- Double: Another datatype which is used to define the variables with the decimal values.
-It comes under the category of Java primitive datatypes used for storing double precision values.
-This has a long range as compared to the float variable which is also used to define and declare variables having a decimal figure.
+- Double: Another datatype that is used to define the variables with the decimal values.
+It comes under the category of Java primitive data types used for storing double-precision values.
+This has a long range compared to the float variable, which is also used to define and declare variables with a decimal figure.